buildbot/buildbot/master/docs/manual/configuration/reporters/gerrit_status.rst

    :param identity_file: (optional) Gerrit SSH identity file.
    :param int port: (optional) Gerrit SSH server's port (default: 29418)
    :param reviewCB: (optional) Called each time a build finishes.
 Build properties are available.
 Can be a deferred.
-   :param reviewArg: (optional) argument passed to the review callback.
+   :param reviewArg: (optional) Argument passed to the review callback.

-                    If :py:func:`reviewCB` callback is specified, it must return a message and optionally labels.
+                    :: If :py:func:`reviewCB` callback is specified, it must return a message and optionally labels.
 If no message is specified, nothing will be sent to Gerrit.
                     It should return a dictionary:

                     .. code-block:: python